Basic Economic Concepts

 Types of Economies — Economic Systems

-Economic systems answer three fundamental questions: What to produce?
-How to produce?
-For whom to produce?
-(1) Capitalist Economy (Market Economy) — USA, UK, Japan: Private ownership of means of production.
-Price mechanism (demand-supply) allocates resources.
-Profit motive drives production decisions.
-Government role: minimal (laissez-faire) — limited to law and order, defence, and public goods.
+Three systems answer: What to produce?
+How?
+For whom?
+Capitalist Economy (USA, UK, Japan): Private ownership.
+Price mechanism allocates resources.
+Profit motive drives decisions.
+Minimal government role.
 Advantages: efficiency, innovation, consumer choice.
-Disadvantages: inequality, market failures (externalities, public goods, monopoly), cyclical instability.
-(2) Socialist Economy (Command Economy) — erstwhile USSR, Cuba, North Korea: State/collective ownership of means of production.
-Central planning authority allocates resources.
-Social welfare is the motive — production according to need, not profit.
-Advantages: equality, no unemployment (in theory), provision of basic needs.
-Disadvantages: inefficiency (no price signals), lack of innovation, bureaucratic waste, authoritarian control.
-(3) Mixed Economy — India, France, Scandinavian countries: Coexistence of public and private sectors.
-Government intervenes to correct market failures while allowing market forces to operate.
-India's specific model: After independence, India adopted the mixed economy model through the Industrial Policy Resolution 1948 (classified industries into 3 categories — exclusively state, mixed, and private).
-The Planning Commission (1950) centrally determined priorities through Five-Year Plans, but private enterprise operated within the planned framework.
-The Nehru-Mahalanobis model emphasised heavy industry in the public sector (IPR 1956 — "socialistic pattern of society").
-Post-1991 reforms shifted India towards greater market orientation — Industrial licensing abolished for most sectors, FDI liberalised, tariffs reduced, public sector monopoly ended.
-But India retained social safety nets (MGNREGA, NFSA, PDS) and strategic sectors in public ownership.
-India's economy today is best described as a "market economy with significant state intervention" — government spending is 28-30% of GDP (including central, state, and local), but private sector drives 75%+ of GDP.
+Disadvantages: inequality, market failures, cyclical instability.
+Socialist Economy (erstwhile USSR, Cuba, North Korea): State/collective ownership.
+Central planning allocates resources.
+Social welfare replaces profit.
+Advantages: equality, guaranteed basic needs.
+Disadvantages: inefficiency (no price signals), lack of innovation, bureaucratic waste.
+Mixed Economy (India, France, Scandinavia): Public and private sectors coexist.
+Government corrects market failures while allowing market forces.
+India adopted the mixed model through IPR 1948 (3 industry categories).
+The Planning Commission (1950) centrally set priorities through Five-Year Plans while private enterprise operated within the framework.
+The Nehru-Mahalanobis model emphasised heavy industry in the public sector.
+IPR 1956 declared the "socialistic pattern of society."
+Post-1991 reforms shifted India toward greater market orientation: industrial licensing was abolished, FDI was liberalised, tariffs were slashed, and PSU monopoly ended.
+India retained safety nets (MGNREGA, NFSA, PDS).
+India today is best described as a market economy with significant state intervention.
+Government spending runs 28-30% of GDP, but the private sector drives 75%+ of GDP.
+Exam tip: Know the IPR 1948 and 1956 classifications.

 Opportunity Cost & Production Possibility Curve